KirillPhilatov/setup_alpine_desktop/README.md

 Role Name
 =========

-Customize alpine for convenient desktop usage.
+This is ansible role for customizing Alpine Linux for convenient desktop usage.

 Requirements
 ------------